 Signed statement of accuracy: a senior official from the company should sign a statement to confirm that the information provided is accurate.

-Detail of legal and BO reported are presented in Annexes 3 and 4 to this report.
+Details of legal and beneficial ownership of the companies within the scope of this report are presented in Annexes 3 and 4.

 Auditing and accounting